Phone

 Question Answer

-Is seller non-disclosure always fraud in Florida?
-No. Non-disclosure is actionable only when the seller knew about the defect, it was material, it was not observable, and the seller failed to disclose it.
-Honest oversight is not fraud.
+Is every seller non-disclosure fraud in Florida?
+No. Only when the seller knew about a material defect, it wasn’t observable, and they failed to disclose it.
+Honest oversights aren’t fraud.

-Florida Real Estate Fraud Victims Have Legal Recourse — Act Quickly
+Florida Real Estate Fraud Victims Have More Options Than They Know

 About Feinstein Law: Feinstein Law is a Fort Lauderdale firm focused on real estate litigation, business disputes, and construction law in Broward, Miami-Dade, and Palm Beach counties.